liuxujie521/Pokio_airtest_monitoring/README.md

 # Pokio_airtest_monitoring

-This is a private Automated Testing project form Pokio team that was doing Online monitoring
+This is a private Automated Testing project form Pokio team that was doing online monitoring

 And we have another Automated Testing projects on Pokio is do something for smoke test.